mohammadowais121/Simple-Status-Checker/README.md

 # Simple-Status-Checker
 This checks HTTP response code and thus helps in determining 200 OK sites and non-forbidden ones.

+The advantage of it is: you can use many URLs to test against certain open redirection tests.
 # Install

 git clone https://github.com/mohammadowais121/Simple-Status-Checker.git